entando/entando-docs/vuepress/docs/next/tutorials/compose/digital-assets-tutorial.md

 ![Add Digital Assets Window](./img/assets-add.png)

 2. `Group`: Choose from the drop-down menu.
 This is a required field and defaults to `Free Access`.
 Additional groups can be defined in the Users section.
 3. `Categories`: Add your asset to the appropriate category with the `+` symbol under `Join`.
-Categories are used in searching and sorting, but it is not a mandatory field.
+Categories are used in searching and sorting, but this is not a mandatory field.
 New Categories can be created in `Content` → `Categories`.
 4. Drag and Drop your files into the window or click `Browse`.
 The file you choose should appear in the Name field.
 You can choose multiple files at one time.
 You can also click `Add Another Resource` and `Choose file`(s) individually.
 5. After all files have been chosen, click `Add` to upload.
 This takes you back to the main assets page where your uploaded files will be listed in the table.
 If you have an image file, see Edit Assets below.
 6. If a Name field is left blank, you will receive an error message.
 Simply go to the actions menu (indicated by three vertical dots) next to the empty file and select Delete.
 This action menu includes an `Edit` option.